 What’s next?
 The remaining problem is that planning your tuition is still a complicated and multifaceted process.
 You have to explore grant eligibility, apply for scholarships, qualify for loans, and arrange payments.
 To help you through this, at Codeup, we have a full-time Enrollment and Financial Aid Manager on staff to help you!

-Get started at codeup.com/apply to start the conversation around the financial aid you qualify for your future career in tech!
+Get started at codeup.com/contact to start the conversation around the financial aid you qualify for your future career in tech!